slint-ui/slint/docs/development.md

 The library crates that are used at runtime.

 * **`corelib`** is the main library.
-It is meant to be used for all frontends.
-Ideally it should be kept as small as possible. **`corelib-macros`** contains some procedural macro used by corelib.
+It is meant to be used for all front-ends.
+Ideally it should be kept as small as possible. **`corelib-macros`** contains some procedural macro used by core library.
-* **`rendering_backends`** contains the different backend for the different platform, separated from corelib.
+* **`rendering_backends`** contains the different backend for the different platform, separated from core library.
 Currently there is just the gl backend
 * **`interpreter`** is the library used by the more dynamic languages backend to compile and interpret .60 files.
-It links both against corelib and the compiler lib
+It links both against core library and the compiler lib

 ### `tools`